Bucky O'Hare (NES)

 A wheel for the tank boss of the Yellow Planet.
 The game uses bank switching to make the wheels animate.
 Perhaps it was a stationary graphic at one point?
 This version is still slightly different from the two frames used in the final game.

-As with most games Konami published since 1990, the Japanese version of the game features a simple copy-protection routine.
+As with most of the games Konami has published after 1990, this game features a copy-protection routine.
 It performs a checksum on the © KONAMI 1991 string used on the title screen, as well as part of the checksum routine itself; if either one has been tampered with, the game is forced into Hard Mode, in which a single hit will kill you regardless of your health.
 For some reason, the US and European versions do not have this check, and always set the Hard Mode flag to $00 at reset.

 If you want to try out this mode for yourself, enter the password HARD! and prepare for a frustrating time.